Students are shown the horrors of the Holocaust

 Hard hitting.
 That was the overall feeling expressed by pupils from schools across West Yorkshire when they took a one-day trip to the death and concentration camps at Auschwitz in Poland.

-The group, including pupils from Rodillian Academy, Batley Girls’ High School, Heckmondwike Grammar, Wakefield Girls’ and Hemsworth Arts and Community Academy, joined 200 students and teachers from across Yorkshire and Humberside, as part of the Lessons from Auschwitz Project, run by the Holocaust Educational Trust.
+The group, including pupils from Wakefield Girls’ High School and Heckmondwike Grammar, joined 200 students and teachers from across Yorkshire, as part of the Lessons from Auschwitz Project, run by the Holocaust Educational Trust.

 The aim of the trip was to increase pupils’ knowledge and understanding of the Holocaust by taking them to the place where it happened and to show what can happen if prejudice and racism become acceptable.